 Tired of making banana bread and looking for an alternative?
 Well, what about a spice cake or kruidkoek?
 It’s also made in a bread tin and you eat it with some butter spread on top.
 In the Netherlands this is a breakfast alternative which is a treat in itself, so I’ll include a recipe for a spice cake.

 Growing up in South Africa with Dutch parents, we were exposed to an amazing array of Dutch and South African cuisine.
 One of our many treats included kruidkoek, also called peperkoek or ontbijtkoek (breakfast cake).
 This cake has a similar texture as ginger cake.

 Kruidkoek has been baked in the Netherlands since the 16th century and different regions in the Netherlands have different varieties of this cake.
 My mom hails from the western parts of the Netherlands – Naaldwijk to be precise – so the recipe I have comes from there.
-I think it was one of my favourite cakes as a child and I still love it.
+As child this was definitely one of my favourite cakes and I still love it.

 Recipe : Kruidkoek

 ¼ pound butter (about 125 g)

 2 tsp ground ginger

 ½ packet of orange peel (100g – optional, some recipes also suggest raisins)